nopivnick/itp.nopivnick.com/_posts/2019-10-03-first-twine.md

 TODO:

+- text as visual form
+- motion and animation and ...
+- the challenges of depicting progress and pace
-- explicit choices
+- explicit choices as disruptive to flow
-- tactile interfaces vs point and click
+- the tedium of point and click and ...
-- progress and pace
+- the need for tactile interfaces